 The leather hardly absorbed any water, only forming droplets that rolled off the surface.

-The ATC insoles and mono-wrap frames that these boots are designed with provide a lot of stability and support to the arches and heels of your feet, especially when hiking on uneven terrain.
+The ATC insoles and mono-wrap frames that these outdoor boots are designed with provide a lot of stability and support to the arches and heels of your feet, especially when hiking on uneven terrain.

 As mentioned before, the midsole is sturdy and stiff enough to give increased stability to the underfoot regions, while also remaining flexible enough for you to make fluid movements over technical terrain.

 Since the collar is higher over the ankle, any tension you would otherwise feel in that area is displaced as well.

 Something that this lightweight hiking boot does well is accommodating various foot sizes.

 These boots come in a variety of selections, including narrow, wide, and medium fits.